200 South Wille Street, Mount Prospect, Illinois 60056

 (September - May)

-Contact the Church Office for information on these programs.
+Contact the Church Office for information on this program.

 Taking Faith Home